Routers

 One LAN port: For a wired home network with multiple devices, you need a switch.
 As a travel router, one LAN port is rarely a problem.

-256 MB RAM: Less than the Flint 2 (1 GB).
-Sufficient for standard use including AdGuard Home and WireGuard.
-Those wanting to run multiple heavy services simultaneously should choose the Flint 2.
+512 MB RAM: Sufficient for standard use including AdGuard Home and WireGuard.
+Less than the Flint 2 (1 GB) for those wanting to run multiple heavy services simultaneously.

 Comparison with other GL.iNet models